Important YouTube Gear You Need For Starting A YouTube Channel – 5 Key Items

 YouTube Gear You Need For Starting A YouTube Channel

-When it comes to a dedicated video camera for your YouTube Gear, you need a camera that can capture footage in full HD or 4K.
-But this decision all depends on your budget.
-If you have the funds to build a kick-ass YouTube Studio, I suggest going with the lightweight Sony A7 III mirrorless camera, or the Canon 1D-X Mark II DSLR.
-Both of these professional cameras are extremely popular for YouTubers who are doing travel vlogs or product review vlogs.
+When it comes to a dedicated video camera for your YouTube Gear, you’ll want something that can record in full HD or 4K.
+However, your budget will play a role in this decision.
+If you have the budget, I recommend the lightweight Sony A7 III mirrorless camera or the Canon 1D-X Mark II DSLR for creating a killer YouTube Studio.
+YouTubers who perform trip vlogs or product review vlogs love both of these professional cameras.

 If you have a mid-sized budget, I recommend checking out the Canon 80D if you want a DSLR and the Sony A6400 if you’re going for mirrorless.
 For those of you who are operating on a tight budget, the best mirrorless option would be the Canon M50 and the best DSLR camera is Canon Rebel T8i.
 Both give excellent bang for a relatively low buck.

-Why am I suggesting either a DSLR or a mirrorless for your YouTube Gear?
-The reason is the amount of image data captured by these types of cameras is far greater than smartphones.
+Why am I recommending a DSLR or a mirrorless camera for your YouTube equipment?
+The reason for this is that these types of cameras record significantly more visual data than smartphones.

 First, take a look at DSLR and mirrorless cameras, as there are many options at affordable prices.
 But, if you want, you can also check out newer webcams or GoPro-type cameras, especially if you just want to do basic vlogging and don’t want too much YouTube Gear to get started.